Exploring Alternative Process Photography: A Comprehensive Look at The Experimental Darkroom by Christina Z. Anderson

 Part Two: Camera Experimentation

-Moving from cameraless methods to camera-based experimentation, Anderson explores alternative uses of cameras and lenses, including pinhole and zoneplate photography, as well as the use of unconventional cameras like the Holga.
+Transitioning to camera-based experimentation, Anderson explores alternative camera and lens uses, including pinhole and zoneplate photography and unconventional cameras like the Holga.

 Pinhole and Zoneplate Photography